LuisPoloBautista/knowledge-graph-construction-LLMs-metrics/README.md

 <h2 style="font-size: 2rem; margin-bottom: 20px;">GPT-4o</h2>

 For this model, it is necessary to have an API Key to be able to process the information.
+For more information about the model, please consult <a href="https://huggingface.co/allenai/OLMo-7B](https://openai.com/index/hello-gpt-4o/">here</a>

 ```python